lilydjwg/nvchecker/docs/usage.rst

 subrepo
   Check the version in this subrepo.
 This field is optional.
-  When ommited all subrepos are queried and first entry (not the highest version) is returned.
+  When ommited all subrepos are queried.

+This source supports :ref:`list options`.

 Check Anitya
 ~~~~~~~~~~~~